-Editor's Note: Niantic announced that it would not be adding new Team Go Rocket research before September, 2020 due to the global pandemic and amount of travel required to complete Team GO Rocket battles at PokéStops.
-September has arrived but still no word on new Team GO Rocket monthly Special Research was suspended for the majority of 2020.
+Editor's Note: Due to the global pandemic and amount of travel required to complete Team GO Rocket battles at PokéStops, Team GO Rocket monthly Special Research was suspended for the majority of 2020.
 However, as of July 7, 2020, Team GO Rocket hot air balloons can now spawn on the map, allowing players to once again challenge Team GO Rocket in a safe way while social distancing.
 Additionally, one new Special Research, An Inter-egg-sting Development was officially announced as the final Team GO Rocket research for the year.
 Please follow your local health department's recommendations, and don't risk getting sick over a game.

 What is Team GO Rocket?

-Team Go Rocket is the current incarnation of the first criminal organization from the original Pokémon games and shows.
+Team GO Rocket is the current incarnation of the criminal organization from the original Pokémon games and shows.
 Led by Giovanni, Team Rocket has always been lurking in the shadows of the Pokémon world, stealing any Pokémon they can get their hands on, along with all the Poké Balls and Pokémon related technology possible.
 They're the bad guys.
-Worse even, as Team Go Rocket, they've invaded the world of Pokémon Go along with Shadow Pokémon, formerly good Pokémon who have been corrupted through a crazy technique that leaves them in constant pain and forced to assist in Team Go Rocket's criminal endeavors.
+Worse even, as Team GO Rocket, they've invaded the world of Pokémon Go along with Shadow Pokémon, formerly good Pokémon who have been corrupted through a mysterious technique that leaves them in constant pain, forced to assist in Team GO Rocket's criminal endeavors.

 How do I challenge the leaders of Team GO Rocket?